shipperhq/shipperhq.github.io/dev-shipperhq/docs/use-cases/use-case-crm.md

 Once your orders are properly captured in ShipperHQ, you can use the [Insights API](https://dev.shipperhq.com/docs/insights/overview) to retrieve all the fulfillment information.

 ## How can I get support for my integration?
-Developers should use the dedicated [contact form](https://dev.shipperhq.com/contact) on our developer portal.
+Developers should use the dedicated [contact form](/contact) on our developer portal to get in touch with our Dev Support team.